 To calculate the amount you are eligible to claim for mileage allowance, you need to multiply the number of business miles travelled by the approved mileage rate.

 For example, if you have travelled 100 business miles, you can claim £45 (100 miles x 45p per mile).
-However, if you have travelled more than 10,000 business miles in a year, the approved mileage rate drops to 25p per mile.
+However, if you have travelled more than 10,000 business miles in a year, the approved mileage rate drops to 25p per mile, which means you can claim £25 (100 miles x 25p per mile).

 The mileage rate for the current tax year remains the same as the previous year.
 The HMRC sets the mileage rate every year, and it is updated on the gov.uk website.
 It is essential to check the latest rates before making any claims.